getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 Consider a scenario where our documents are placed inside unmarked envelopes.
 To determine the contents one would have to open the envelope to see what's inside.
-We could sort them into different folder and label the folders which would certainly help, but if someone throws all the envelopes into a large container, we would have to open up all envelopes to sort them apart.
+We could sort them into different folders and label the folders which would certainly help, but if someone throws all the envelopes into a large container, we would have to open up all envelopes to sort them apart.

 This situation is somewhat analogous to what happens with source maps today.
-A source map is information contained a "box": a JSON file.
+A source map is information contained in a "box": a JSON file.
 We can take an educated guess that it's a source map because of the presence of keys such as `version`, `file`, one `mappings`, but it's a guess.
-There is in fact no guarantee that we can tell a source map apart from something that merely appears similar.
+There is no guarantee that we can tell a source map apart from something that merely appears similar.
 As a result source maps do not meet the criteria of a self-describing file.